guenoledc/ethereum-web3-plus/README.md

 - N+2 : (optional) an object with the following attributes
       - canonicalAfter: <number>, default=0. tells the watcher to call the callback only canonicalAfter blocks after the transaction has been mined.
 This allow to control possible small soft forks and be sure to get valid transactions.
       - dropAfter: <number>, default=99999999. tells the watcher to drop this transaction if not mined after dropAfter blocks.
 This in case the local node has been killed before sending the tx to other nodes and/or the watcher loosing the events listener.
+      - startBlock: <number>, default=eth.blockNumber. tells from which block number interpret the above options. (from version 0.2.7)
 ```
+Note that if you pass a transaction hash that has been done in the past (blocks before the current block) then the waitFor will still activate the callback after verifying the status of the transaction.
+I.e. you can call this function to check the status of an old transaction.

 ### web3.waitForAll (from version 0.2.2)
 works like waitFor except that it takes an array of txHash as first parameter